ArkamTheBard/pyAudioViz/README.md

 # Requirements
 **WINDOWS**
 ---
-Windows 10 or later
+Windows 10 or later, or Windows that supports WASAPI and Python 3.10 or later

 Python 3.10 or later

-Audacity (for loopback audio) and/or Stereo Mix device enabled
+Audacity (for loopback audio) and/or Stereo Mix device enabled (this may use disk space, since Audacity will write the audio buffer to the disk.
+This does not apply to only using Stereo Mix.
+Stereo Mix does not use disk space.)

 **OR**

-VB-Audio Virtual Cable for loopback audio
+VB-Audio Virtual Cable for loopback audio (recommended, way less of a headache)

+Due to the nature of Windows audio, ArkPyViz can only capture all system audio, not just a specific application.

+**LINUX**
+---
+Unsure if this works across all distros, but it's just Python and pygame so it should work on most distros.

+Tested on Arch 6.14.10

+Requires PipeWire for audio and PipeWire-Jack for JACK support

+Python 3.10 or later

+By default, ArkPyViz will look for an audio device that contains the string "playback" or "loopback" in the name.
+If it does not find either of these, it will default to grabbing Spotify's audio device.